Duolingo Italian Review: Builds Your Vocabulary Fast, But Won’t Make You Fluent

 But as a free service, Duolingo is definitely one of the best.

-Duolingo makes learning languages feel like jumping through little hoops… and liking it.
-Gamified content makes languages entertaining, and learning fun.
+Duolingo makes learning Italian feel like jumping through little hoops… and liking it.

 Granted, Duolingo Italian has a lot of room for improvement.
 (More on this later.)

 But as a brainchild of founders with computer backgrounds, you can be sure that the platform uses the latest in machine learning and AI research to improve and keep users motivated.